schaeferka/pepr-dungeon-crawl/README.md

 <img align="right" width="30%" src="_images/pepr.png" />

-## Play the classic roguelike dungeon crawler BrogueCE in your Kubernetes cluster with Pepr acting as the dungeon master to validate and mutate your game (deployments)
+## Play the classic roguelike dungeon crawler BrogueCE in your Kubernetes cluster with Pepr acting as the dungeon master to validate and mutate your game/Kubernetes objects

 &nbsp;
 &nbsp;
 **View of terminal and game running in VNC viewer**